sulaimanhussain1/Typescipt-Projects/README.md

 # Typescipt-Projects

      This is typescript projects repo....

+# Try Command(npx sulaiman_cal) to using this calculator

+     command :-  npx sulaiman_cal